Marshalling Property in Virginia Probate Cases

 Misconceptions About Marshalling Property

 One of the more common misconceptions is how property passes at death.
-Property will pass four ways when somebody passes away.
+Property in NoVa will pass four ways when somebody passes away.

 - The first is by beneficiary designation.
 If an individual had a life insurance policy that named a specific beneficiary, then those proceeds would pass directly to that individual.